 artifacts/rank0,artifacts/rank1,artifacts/rank2,artifacts/rank3

 Once loaded, the Diagnostics tab shows a rank table with per-rank metrics — samples collected, allocated delta, reserved delta, hidden gap magnitude, and whether any anomalies were detected.
 Selecting a rank in the table pins the timeline focus to that rank.
-The anomaly summary at the bottom surfaces the earliest detected anomaly across all ranks and the most severe one, which together give you a starting point for investigation.
+The anomaly summary surfaces the earliest detected anomaly across all ranks and the most severe one, which together give you a starting point for investigation.

 Putting It Together: A Distributed Debugging Workflow#